nats-io/nats-architecture-and-design/adr/ADR-41.md

 ## Context and Problem Statement

-As NATS networks become more complex with Super Clusters, Leafnodes, multiple Accounts and JetStream knowing the path that messages take through the system hard to predict.
+As NATS networks become more complex with Super Clusters, Leafnodes, multiple Accounts and JetStream knowing the path that messages take through the system is hard to predict.

 Further, when things go wrong, it's hard to know where messages can be lost, denied or delayed.